 The semiconductor industry is intensely competitive and is characterized by price erosion, rapid technological change, and design and other technological obsolescence.
 We compete with domestic and international semiconductor companies, many of which have substantially greater financial and other resources with which to pursue engineering, manufacturing, marketing and distribution of their products.
 Some of these competitors include: Texas Instruments Inc., Linear Technology Corporation, Maxim Integrated Products Inc., Intersil Inc., Micrel Inc., Advanced Analogic Technologies Inc., Microsemi and Monolithic Power Systems Inc., with respect to our Power Management and High Reliability products; and STMicroelectronics N.V., NXP Semiconductors N.V., Littlefuse, ON Semiconductor Corporation, Protek Devices and Infineon Technologies AG, with respect to our Protection products.
-Our primary competitors with respect to our Advanced Communications Holdings Inc., Gallium Arsenide Manufacturers and Internal Solutions.
-Our primary competitors with respect to our Primary competitors with respect to our Primary competitors and Internal Solutions.
-Our primary competitors with respect to our Primary competitors and Internal Solutions.
-Our primary competitors with respect to our Primary competitors and Internal Solutions.
-Texas Instruments Inc., Gallium Arsenide Manufacturers and Internal Solutions.
-Texas Instruments Inc. and Analog Devices Inc.
+Our primary competitors with respect to our Advanced Communication products are Broadcom Corporation, Inphi Corporation, Hittite Microwave Corporation, L3 Communications Holdings Inc., Gallium Arsenide Manufacturers and Internal Solutions.
+Our primary competitors with respect to our Wireless and Sensing products include Silicon Laboratories, Texas Instruments Inc. and Analog Devices Inc.